Employee Assistance Programme

 • Having a framework in place allows us to maintain a diverse market, supporting choice for Adults and develop localised solutions in a managed way

-• Current demand modelling indicates that, post-Covid, demand will increase over the longer term
+• Current demand modelling indicates that demand will increase over the longer term

-Following engagement with the market through the Essex Care Association, and at the market wide event in October 2019, as well as with our Health colleagues, we have identified a number of potential delivery models that align with our direction of travel.
+Following engagement with the market through the Essex Care Association and at a series of market wide events, as well as with our Health partners, we have identified a number of potential delivery models that support our direction of travel.

 In the short term we plan to trial the following approaches in specific localities: